ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 * Try the firmware update flow on the Online Compiler.<!--No link yet; it's not live-->
 * Review the [Mbed CLI update commands](https://os.mbed.com/docs/v5.10/tools/cli-update.html).
-* If you're interested in porting the Update client and bootloader to new hardware, please [review the porting section](/docs/v5.10/porting/bootloader.html).